top of page

 Gary Zoltie (Treasurer) originally trained as a Chartered Accountant and after qualifying joined a large international brewing company working in senior finance roles over a period of 18 years.
 He then worked as Finance Director for several other businesses in the FMCG food and drinks sector.
 He now runs his own property investment and development business in Edinburgh.
 He is also a mentor to young entrepreneurs setting up in business and is Chairman of the Finance Council at St John The Evangelist Church in Portobello.

-Jock Dalrymple
+Father Jock Dalrymple

 Dr Blessings Kachale is part of a Malawian diaspora group in Edinburgh, her PhD is based on the experiences of young and marginalised groups in Malawi (and she works with NGOs in African countries and Scotland).

-Lisa Luhanga is a Lecturer in Nursing at QMU, she worked for 5 years with VSO in Malawi, lecturing student nurses and midwives at Mzuzu University, working in Mzuzu & St John’s College of Nursing, she has strong connections with the Malawian diaspora and her husband’s family lives in Malawi.
+Lisa Luhanga is a Lecturer in Nursing at QMU.
+She worked for 5 years with VSO in Malawi, lecturing student nurses and midwives at Mzuzu University, working in Mzuzu & St John’s College of Nursing.
+She has strong connections with the Malawian diaspora and her husband’s family lives in Malawi.

 Godknows and Helen Maseko are STEKA's inspirational founders and parents.
 They are described in more detail throughout these pages.